 We bought a new camping trailer which arrived early in 2017.
 It is an elegant-looking machine, with beautiful cabinets … so much so that we realized it was time to update our 20+ year old kitchen cabinets.
 This page chronicles the project from start to finish.

 Prototyping the Doors

 ONE 12 foot board weighs 95 pounds and even a 4 foot board weighs about 30 (almost 40 with the metal sled attached which is required for the first passes through the planer to flatten it!).
 They were cut into lengths four or six feet in length, flattened with a thickness planer, and cut into 1-by-2 pieces (actually one inch by 1.75 inches to be later planed to 3/4 inch thick by 1.5 inches wide).
+This process took days.

 The frame above screwed and glued onto the cabinet.
 This one-piece five door cabinet will be hung on the rear wall of the kitchen after it is painted.
 The left two openings hold two doors each (which close against each other) and the right opening a single door.
 The face frame is of white oak and will carry Euro hinges (not visible from the outside) … wood this strong was found to be necessary to carry the weight of the doors and the torque when the doors are opened.

 The insides of the cabinet were drilled with blind 1/4″ holes for shelf clips, around 120 plus holes.